So you took the plunge and decided to launch an interview-based podcast for your brand.

 Once they’ve shared three talking points, ask them if there’s anything else that they’d like to cover during the interview.

 After you’ve written down each of their talking points, quickly repeat each point back to them.
 This will give the guest an opportunity to correct anything you might’ve misunderstood while you were taking notes.

 You’ve now set your guest up for success by allowing them to establish a clear structure for their interview.

-This structure will bring clarity to their message, and it will ultimately make them look like a rock star to your audience.
+This structure will bring clarity to their message and it will ultimately make them look like an expert to your audience.

 Ok, you’ve made it to the final stretch of the pre-interview.